coduin/epiphany-bsp/README.md

     rm -r bin
 ```

 To run programs built with EBSP you run the host program.
-The call to `bsp_init()` will load the appropriate Epiphany kernel to the coprocessor.
+The call to `bsp_init()` will load the appropriate Epiphany kernel on the coprocessor.

 ## Building from source